MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * in the landing spa, if you go to '/foo', the footer shows.
+  * layout: have background image always be correct ratio
+  * when you click delete in the card menu button and get the pop confirm, and then click 'no', two issues occur that need to be fixed: 1. the card menu button content goes away (it should still be shown), 2. the card menu button itself (the icon) flashes / double renders
   * for landing page, create floating button that if you click it will return you to the top of the login page when you are on the about pages
   * create an admin page for deployment